deton57/OKE-GitOps/part3.md

 default-hello-kubernetes-7b458f8c7b-j6cnh   1/1     Running   0          4m20s
 ```

 11. After we have checked that everything is up and running, it's to check our deployed application.
 For this step, you will need the cloud console.
-You can use the same or window in your browser, now go to the hamburger menu on the left, click on 'Compute' > 'Instances'
+You can use the same or window in your browser, now go to the hamburger menu on the left, click on **Compute** > **Instances**

 ![image](pics/compute-instances.PNG)